openages/if_releases/README.md

 # IF

-Beyond intelligence, ai with body.
+Beyond intelligence, AI with body.

 ## Features